 Songfacts: You did "Who Let In The Rain" with Cyndi Lauper.
 Can you tell me about that song?

 Allee: We worked together on and off for about three years.
-And a lot of the time when she would come out here and stay at my house and I would go back to Connecticut and stay at hers, and we wrote I think 4 or 5 things that were on Hat Full of Stars.
-That was one of those songs that I really did love on that record, and it didn't kind of quite make it.
+A lot of the time she would come out here and stay at my house and I would go back to Connecticut and stay at hers, and we wrote I think four or five things that were on Hat Full of Stars.
+That was one of those songs that I really did love on that record, and it didn't quite make it.
 But it's amazing to me how many people still ask me about that song, because it wasn't one of the bigger hits for her or for me.

 Songfacts: Can you tell me about the song "I'll Be There For You"?
 That seems to have a very interesting history behind it.

 Allee: Well, you don't even know the half of it.
 It was 1994, my publishing deal was almost over, this was the time I was going around with Mark Cuban and Prudence to these record companies and saying, "It's non-linear songwriting.
 You guys, you have to embrace this, you have to understand about the Internet."

 Because no one was biting on that, I realized I had to get out of my publishing deal, because it wasn't even fair to who I was co-writing with at that point - I wouldn't even hang around for the demo.
 I was so uninterested in that form of music.
 I was signed to Warner/Chappell at that time, who incidentally were the company that listened the least, because they had me right under their nose.
 And every time I thought I had written the number of songs for my quota, they kept saying, "Well, you may have only written the song with two people, but there are nine people's names on the label."
 Because that would happen a lot when you wrote with groups.